 Early Warning Signs of a Rodent Pest Control Problem

-A rodent pest control problem can start at any time of year, but winter will especially send rodents indoors.
+A rodent pest control problem can start at any time of year.
 Regular cleaning and mindfulness can help stop a rodent problem before it starts.
 Mice and rats are the most common rodent pest control problem.
 They can go undetected for long periods of time.
 Other rodents that might infest your home are more obvious and larger, making it more difficult to hide their presence.

 The following are early warning signs of a rodent pest control problem: